michaelxwang/michaelxwang.github.io/cat/math/_posts/2024-07-20-multiply-by-3.md

 (i) Based on (g), after third round, if the result is not 27, it is $$2\times27$$ or greater.
 Based on (h), each further repetation will reduce the result until it is below 30, and (h) tells us the result is a multiple of 27, A number that is below 30 and a multiple of 27 is 27.
 Q.E.D.

 P.S.
 Finding the smallest number that requires 4 repetitions of summing its digits and multiplying by 3 to reach 27 by brute force is challenging due to the size of the number.
-Instead, we can first find $$X$$, the smallest multiple of 3 that requires 3 repetitions, and then work backward to find the smallest number leading to $$Xi$$.
+Instead, we can first find $$X$$, the smallest multiple of 3 that requires 3 repetitions, and then work backward to find the smallest number leading to $$X$$.
 The results of this discovery are tabulated below.

 | Step                  | Value | Note |
 |:----------------------|------:| :--- |